tycrek/eye/README.md

 Returns the image for the given image name and variant.
 If no variant is provided, the default `public` variant is used.

+The `image` parameter can be either the filename or UUID of the image.
+File extensions are optional.

 ## Stack

 - [Cloudflare Workers](https://developers.cloudflare.com/workers/) - serverless hosting